textpattern/textpattern.github.io/tags/if-article-category.md

 Tag will accept the following attributes (**case-sensitive**):

-* @name="category"@
+* `name="category"`
 Comma-separated list of category names (not titles) to match.
-Note the category name is specified in lower case regardless of how you typed its title in the "Categories administration panel":../administration/categories-panel.
-Also note that if you had called your category 'My Category Name' it becomes @my-category-name@ when used in tags.
+Note the category name is specified in lower case regardless of how you typed its title in the [Categories administration panel](../administration/categories-panel).
+Also note that if you had called your category 'My Category Name' it becomes `my-category-name` when used in tags.
 Default: unset.
-* @number="number"@
+* `number="number"`
 Match category in Category1 or Category2 (or both).
 Values: `1` or `2`.
 Default: unset, causing both categories to be matched against the specified name.